 Just outside the town of Eureka, a quaint village on the Tobacco River just five minutes south of the Canadian border, the Wilderness Club offers the ultimate secluded resort, surrounded by Lake Koocanusa and U.S. Forest Service Land.
 The area is so remote, that it’s not uncommon for residents to drive over 50 miles to Kalispell or Whitefish to do their shopping.
 This wilderness retreat in the forest is known for combining the cowboy lifestyle with sophisticated, modern amenities, including a meticulously groomed, golf course that’s been called Montana’s finest.
-It was ranked in 2012 by Golf Magazine and Golfweek as the No. 1 golf course in the state.

 This 6,600-acre ranch spreads out over 10 square miles, bordered by the Sapphire, Anaconda and Flint Creek mountain ranges.
-It packs on the privileges as an all-inclusive luxury resort on some of Montana’s most awe-inspiring landscape.
+It packs on the privileges as an all-inclusive luxury resort on some of Montana’s most awe-inspiring landscapes.
 Cabins contain multiple villas that feature ornate bathrooms, deep soaking tubs and huge brass beds with soft down quilts and woolen wraps.
-Living rooms include large leather furnishings, a fireplace, open kitchen and large screened-in porch.
-Glamping in Creekside tents are also available, warmed by big potbelly stoves and featuring an expansive wooden porch for lounging.
+Living rooms include large leather furnishings, a fireplace, an open kitchen, and a large screened-in porch.
+Glamping in Creekside tents is also available, warmed by big potbelly stoves and featuring an expansive wooden porch for lounging.
 A private Jacuzzi is just steps away.
 Enjoy legendary fly-fishing just after dawn followed by a relaxing massage treatment and perhaps a horseback ride at sunset.
 Regionally inspired, world-class cuisine is on the menu for dinner to satisfy those hunger pangs.

 This exclusive B&B ranch/resort in Three Forks, about 30 minutes west of Bozeman in the heart of the Madison Valley, is set across 5,200 acres overlooking rolling hills, mountain peaks and trout-filled ponds.
 A premier bird hunting and fly fishing lodge, the 8,000-square-foot post-and-beam style lodge is luxurious and spacious yet cozy and intimate, featuring worldly decor with a contemporary western feel adorning each room of the lodge.
 Accommodations are fully customized to suit groups of different sizes and different interests, with full-service lodging and dining provided.
-The property has a large organic garden and its own bee hives – the chef often utilizes the freshest ingredients right from the ranch.
+The property has a large organic garden and its own beehives – the chef often utilizes the freshest ingredients right from the ranch.